 Mortgage loan payable definition

-What is a Mortgage Loan Payable?
+/What is a Mortgage Loan Payable?

 A mortgage loan payable is a liability account that contains the unpaid principal balance for a mortgage.
 A business typically incurs a mortgage liability to acquire large assets, such as an office building, factory, or other types of real estate.
+These mortgages are typically repaid over an extended period of time, such as 10, 20, or 30 years.

 Presentation of Mortgage Loan Payable